One of the greatest lies ever told is that we are ordinary or average.

-I suggest that the truth is very different.
-I believe that success is measured by how much we find out about who we are, what are our gifts and talents are and what we should be doing with them.
+The counsellors at StartPoint Counselling will suggest to our clients that the truth is very different.
+We believe that success is measured by how much we find out about who we are, what are our gifts and talents are and what we should be doing with them.
 Only by doing this will you find meanIng in your life.

 But this truth is rejected, because you can’t use it to sell things and you can’t use it to label people.
 It lacks the tangibility that people need to make comparisons and make judgements.

 To find out who we are, we need to check inside not outside.
 This task is difficult because there has been so much pressure over an extended period to assess yourself based on external achievements.
 The tragedy is if we do not change our focus we can never reach our full potential.

 Finding the truth about yourself is essential to finding your place in life and achieving success.

 The first stage of this process is to look at what skills you have.
 Many people make the mistake of believing that a skill is something like being able to fly a jet fighter.